getnamo/leap-ue4/README.md

 # v2 Plugin

-This plugin is considered deprecated, but remains available for older engine compatibility.
+**This plugin is considered deprecated**, but remains available for older engine compatibility.

 This repository concerns the v2 Leap Motion plugin, an event-driven [Leap Motion](http://www.leapmotion.com) plugin for the Unreal Engine 4.